roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 9. Always remember that the best code is the most simple.
 KISS.
 To achieve this goal, it's usually better to write code from scratch rather than to try mix-and-matching bits of existing code through heavy copy-pasting.

 In an ideal world, any PR would follow [design patterns best practices](https://en.wikipedia.org/wiki/Software_design_pattern).

+## Guidelines

+1. **Do things you master** : yes, it's nice to learn new things, but R&Darktable is not a sandbox, it's a production software, and it's not the right place to get your training.
+2. **KISS and be lazy** : R&Darktable doesn't have 50 devs full-time on deck, being minimalistic both in features and in volume of code is reasonable and sane for current management, but also for future maintenance. *(KISS: keep it stupid simple)*.
+3. **Do like the rest of the world** : sure, if everybody is jumping out of the window, you have a right to not follow them, but most issues about software UI/UX have already been solved somewhere and in most cases, it makes sense to simply reuse those solutions, because most users will be familiar with them already.
+4. **Be empathetic** : the very fact that you are reading this on Github means you are probably part of the 2% of the population who can read and write computer code.
+The remaining 98% don't and are usually lost with techs and computers.
+Be kind with them and avoid them any unnecessary complication.
+Now, what's necessary or not is a case-by-case judgment to pass and that's where we need to discuss.

 # Context and closing thoughts